rlct1/gin/README.md

 - The test results will be stored in `results/test` folder
 - If you would like to test on other datasets, please refer to the file structure in the `datasets/ade20k/test` folder
 - Note that the file structure is for AIM20 IC Track 1
+- You can download our test results for this challenge [here](https://drive.google.com/file/d/1EJgQ3neOA2WkZMmG6uG0GG14VoLYmNFg/view?usp=sharing) (google drive link)

 ## Training
 - By default, our model is trained using two GPUs
 - Examples of the training images from this challenge is provided in the `datasets/ade20k/train` folder
-- If you would like to train a model using our warm up for initialization,
+- If you would like to train a model using our warm up for initialization, please download our warm up for this challenge [here](https://drive.google.com/file/d/1T3ST-ujhtDZQpWUiagICOAIvBF7CMeYz/view?usp=sharing) (google drive link), and put it under `checkpoints/warmup/`
 ```bash
 python train.py --name yourmodel --continue_train --load_pretrain './checkpoints/warmup'
 ```